Git-Utkarsh/SchoolManagementSystem/README.md

       > Mother Varchar(30) NOT NULL ,Address Varchar(40) NOT NULL);
 ```

-4. Create a MySQL database named `schooldb` and update the database credentials in the code.
+4. Update the database credentials in the code.
 You can change the host, user, and password in the `connection` line:

 ```python
 connection = sql.connect(host="localhost", user="root", passwd="root", database="schooldb")